Black Friday Sale! Use FRIYAY15 for up to 15% off* Hurry offer ends in<timer>

 Cornish Seal Sanctuary

-Another dog-friendly experience in Cornwall is visiting the Cornish Seal Sanctuary.
+Another dog-friendly activity in Cornwall is visiting the Cornish Seal Sanctuary.
 The sanctuary welcomes dogs on leads, and there are only a few areas where dogs aren't permitted.
 You can learn about seal rescue and rehabilitation at the informative sanctuary while your pooch is right by your side throughout the journey.

 Find out more